Research Director, Spaulding Neuromodulation Center, Spaulding Rehabilitation Hospital

 Leon Morales-Quezada is a physician-scientist with experience in neurocognitive rehabilitation, noninvasive neuromodulation, applied psychophysiology, and technology development for neurological rehabilitation.
 Dr. Morales-Quezada received his MD degree from Universidad Autonoma de Aguascalientes Medical School and completed clinical training in emergency medicine and intensive care.
 While working in the intensive care environment, Dr. Morales-Quezada realized that most patients would survive their medical conditions, but with poor quality of life.
 For this reason, he decided to learn more about neurological rehabilitation and neuroplasticity, which led him to the USA.
 He completed a fellowship and Masters in Neuropsychology Rehabilitation at Touro College, and his PhD in Cognitive Neurosciences from De Montfort University in Leicester UK.
 Dr. Morales-Quezada obtained a Master’s in Public Health from Harvard School of Public Health, and simultaneously completed a fellowship in Integrative Medicine from the Harvard-NIH/NCCIH program, at the Division of General Medicine and Primary Care at Beth Israel Deaconess Medical Center (BIDMC) and Spaulding Rehabilitation Hospital (SRH), Harvard Medical School.
 Dr. Morales-Quezada’s research interests focus on noninvasive neuromodulation applied to neurological and cognitive rehabilitation, the role of placebos in pain control, and phenotyping the placebo effect using neurophysiological measures.

-Our team of fellows is comprised of engineers, physicians, physical therapists, neuroscientists, physiologists, medical students, among others.
+Our team of fellows is composed of engineers, physicians, physical therapists, neuroscientists, physiologists, medical students, among others.
 There is a wide variety of nationalities, cultures and backgrounds that enrich the working and learning environment.
 Long term fellows have joined the laboratory from many parts of the world, including all continents so far.
 Observers and short-term fellows also come from diverse backgrounds and are able to visit and see what state of the art research the neuromodulation center is developing.

 Fellows who have joined the center have also continued their research careers in other clinical and research settings around the globe.
 This experience is unique, since multicultural environments like the neuromodulation center are an international hub for collaboration, peer-learning and developing research skills in neuroscience; therefore, the laboratory is continuously welcoming different fellows as well as observers.
 Many training programs and continuing education is available; one program that stands out is Principles and Practice of Clinical Research, which has helped in training many scientists during the past years.

-For more information on the fellowships please complete the “Contact Us” form.
+For more information on the fellowships, please complete the “Contact Us” form.